A "quick and spirited" dance for two by Saltator, Boston, 1802 Richard Powers

 Meet, give both hands and demicircinate [8 counts]

 Advance to meet partner with the chassé sequence L, offering both hands.
 Then turn half-round in a

-circle, to the left (although this could be to the right) with the chassé sequence.
+circle, to the right (although this could be to the left) with the chassé sequence.

 Chassé to the first place where the figure commenced [4 counts]